mvetois/DiscordBot/README.md

 # My Bot Discord
-IThis is a personal project, for learning how to create a Discord Bot
+IThis is a personal project, for learning how to create a Discord Bot.

 ## Usage
 Make sure that node.js has been installed on your pc, if not, please install them.